Que-sar/Seatbelts-VanillaSite/README.md

 The main landing page, about page, login, music and profile pages use AJAX to improve on loading times and customer-experience.
 Every line was written in care with security on mind, (for example with: careful salting, filtering and loading or connections, error handling).
 Cookie functionality was also implemented for GDPR reasons.
+Custom fonts were used with a moving background.
+Every page is responsive and fits all screens accordingly to the needs.

 ### Login page with AJAX
 ![Login page](https://github.com/Que-sar/Seatbelts-VanillaWebSite/blob/main/imagery/login.png)